lukso-network/docs/docs/guides/vault/interact-with-contracts.md

 ### Encode Target Contract calldata

-Encoding the calldata that will be be exeuted on the Target Contract.
+Encoding the calldata that will be be executed on the Target Contract.

 <Tabs>